-In acknowledgement of the exceptional achievement of alumni and other distinguished friends of the College and to allow the Corporation to benefit from the accumulated knowledge and experience of those designated, Exeter College invites exceptional individuals to become members of the prestigious Patrons of the College.
+In acknowledgement of the exceptional achievements of alumni and other distinguished friends of the College and to allow the organisation to benefit from the accumulated knowledge and experience of those designated, Exeter College invites exceptional individuals to become members of the prestigious Patrons of the College.
 Membership of the Patrons of the College is the highest honour that the College can bestow on its alumni and friends.

 We are delighted to celebrate the conferment as the founding Patron of Exeter College to Michael Caines MBE.

 Michael Caines is one of Britain’s most acclaimed chefs.
 At Gidleigh Park, where he was at the helm for 21 years, he earned and held two Michelin stars serving distinctive modern European cuisine utilising the finest local and regional produce and ingredients.
 Amongst numerous other accolades, Michael has cooked in 10 Downing Street for the Prime Minister, was awarded AA Chef’s Chef of the Year in 2007, and received an MBE in 2006 for services to the hospitality industry.
 He now helms Lympstone Manor, his own country house hotel, restaurant and vineyard in a Grade II listed Georgian mansion overlooking the Exe estuary.